-Anneliese A. Singh is an Professor at The University of Georgia and serves in the role as Associate Dean for the Office of Diversity, Equity, and Inclusion.
+Anneliese A. Singh is an Professor at The University of Georgia and serves in the role as Associate Dean for the Office of Diversity, Equity, and Inclusion in the College of Education.
 Dr. Singh co-founded the Georgia Safe Schools Coalition to support LGBTQ+ students at the intersection of sexual orientation, gender identity, gender expression, race/ethnicity, disability, class, and other identities and experiences.
-She founded the Trans Resilience Project to translate her research over the last 15 years on the resilience that trans and nonbinary people develop to resist discrimination and move toward liberation.
-Dr. Singh is a co-PI on the first NIH-funded longitudinal, multi-site (Atlanta, New York, San Francisco) study of transgender and nonbinary risk and resilience, called Project AFFIRM.
-Dr. Singh is a faculty member with the Counselor Education and Supervision, Ph.D. program (Gwinnett), School Counseling and Professional Counseling, M.Ed. programs, and an affiliate facutly with the Counseling Psychology Ph.D. program and Qualitative Research program.
+She founded the Trans Resilience Project to translate her research over the last nearly 20 years on the resilience that trans and nonbinary people develop to resist discrimination and move toward liberation.
+Dr. Singh is a co-PI on the first NIH-funded longitudinal, multi-site (Atlanta, New York, San Francisco) study of trans and non-binary risk, resilience, and identity development (Project AFFIRM).
+Dr. Singh is a faculty member with the Counselor Education and Supervision, Ph.D. program, School Counseling and Professional Counseling, M.Ed. programs, and an affiliate facutly with the Counseling Psychology Ph.D. program and Qualitative Research program.